Computer Use Policy

 Failure to comply with the following rules may result in loss of computer privileges, loss of Library privileges and/or criminal prosecution.

 At each log-in, Library computer users must complete a click-through agreement acknowledging these rules and must agree to the following rules in order to use the Library computers:

-- Log on using your own Library card or guest pass number and promptly give up the computer when your time has elapsed.
+- Log on using your own Library card or guest pass number.

 - Promptly give up the computer when requested by staff.